 Plant-based diets may help rheumatoid arthritis by decreasing exposure to an inflammatory compound found in animal products.

-Bacterial endotoxins are another reason animal products may trigger an inflammatory immune reaction.
-See The Leaky Gut Theory of Why Animal Products Cause Inflammation, The Exogenous Endotoxin Theory, and Dead Meat Bacteria Endotoxemia.
+Bacterial endotoxins are another reason why animal products may trigger an inflammatory immune reaction.
+See The Leaky Gut Theory of Why Animal Products Cause Inflammation; The Exogenous Endotoxin Theory; and Dead Meat Bacteria Endotoxemia.
 For more on arthritic joint disorders, see Diet & Rheumatoid Arthritis and Preventing Arthritis.
-For the role saturated animal fat may play in heart disease and cancer see Blocking the First Step of Heart Disease, Breast Cancer Survival, Butterfat, and Chicken, and Trans Fat, Saturated Fat and Cholesterol: Tolerable Upper Intake of Zero.
+For the role saturated animal fat may play in heart disease and cancer, see Blocking the First Step of Heart Disease; Breast Cancer Survival, Butterfat, and Chicken; and Trans Fat, Saturated Fat and Cholesterol: Tolerable Upper Intake of Zero.
 What does this video have to do with the previous few about Cancer as an Autoimmune Disease?
-You'll see in tomorrow's video of the day How Tumors Use Meat to Grow: Xeno-Autoantibodies.
+You’ll see in the next video, How Tumors Use Meat to Grow: Xeno-Autoantibodies.

-For some context, please check out my associated blog posts: How Tumors Use Meat to Grow, Plant-Based Diets for Rheumatoid Arthritis, Plant-Based Diets for Fibromyalgia, Should We Avoid Titanium Dioxide?, and Breast Cancer & Alcohol: How Much Is Safe?
+For additional context, check out my associated blog posts: How Tumors Use Meat to Grow; Plant-Based Diets for Rheumatoid Arthritis; Plant-Based Diets for Fibromyalgia; Should We Avoid Titanium Dioxide?; Breast Cancer & Alcohol: How Much Is Safe?; and Mushrooms and Immunity.

 If you haven’t yet, you can subscribe to my videos for free by clicking here.

 To post comments or questions into our discussion board, first log into Disqus with your NutritionFacts.org account or with one of the accepted social media logins.
 Click on Login to choose a login method.
 Click here for help.